Information Systems B.S.

 - Technical skills in database administration, web design, networking, systems integration, information security, and computer architecture

-You might wonder why you should pursue an IT degree at Immaculata, a liberal arts university, instead of at an engineering school.
+You might wonder why you should pursue an information systems degree at Immaculata, a liberal arts university, instead of at an engineering school.
 Your liberal arts courses will complement your technical expertise by sharpening your critical thinking skills, helping you understand the impact of technology on users and their work, and exposing you to the wide range of fields in which you can apply IT solutions.
 Being broadly educated in the liberal arts allows you to cultivate the qualities that make you more than a technician—a well-informed, service-oriented professional.

 - Seminars led by IT professionals